leomil72/analogComp/README.txt

 ***********************
 Version history

 v.
+1.1.1:  now it calls the correct interrupt vector for the MCU in use
+v.
 1.1.0:  fixed several issues with ATtinyx313 and ATtinyx5
 v.
 1.0.1:  fixed Atmega8/A support
 v.
 1.0.0:  new methods and bug fixing